mobilityhouse/ocpp/CONTRIBUTING.md

 - [isort your imports, so you don't have to](https://pycqa.github.io/isort/)
 - [flake8: Your Tool For Style Guide Enforcement](https://flake8.pycqa.org/en/latest/)

+using `make format` will run isort and black and apply any formatting suggestions from them

 ## Resources

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)